It all started HERE

 Submicron filtration

-ÖKO is a revolutionary concept combining :
+ÖKO is a revolutionary concept that combines:

-• Instant filtration from NASA;
+• Instant filtration technology developed by NASA;

 The complete ÖKO EUROPE water bottle filter